Application-specific settings with app clients - Amazon Cognito

 Because you don't invoke the client credentials flow as a user, this grant can only add custom scopes to access tokens.
 A custom scope is one that you define for your own resource server.
 Default scopes like openid and profile don't apply to nonhuman users.

 Because ID tokens are a validation of user attributes, they aren't relevant to M2M communication, and a client credentials grants doesn't issue them.
-See OAuth 2.0 scopes and API authorization with resource servers.
+See Scopes, M2M, and APIs with resource servers.

 Creating an app client